Eldov/the-cocktail-app/flask-docker/README.md

 # the-cocktail-app: flask-docker version
-This version requires Docker installed in your machine.
+This version requires Docker to be installed on your machine.
 Note that it is a flask app so the interaction will be made using a browser.
 If you do not have or do not wish to have Docker nor use Flask, check the other version using native Python or Python in Docker [here](https://github.com/Eldov/the-cocktail-app/blob/main/README.md).

 ## Project structure: